 (sawflies and wasps) or Lepidoptera

-The larvae of some beetles, and moths are called borers because they bore into buds, shoots, bark of trees, shrubs and other plants.
-By boring into the plants, borers destroy tissue within the plant.
-Borer damage can be noticed by dark or discoloured dead areas with sap and sawdust-like borings (frass) clinging to the bark or littering the ground.
+(moths).
+The larvae of some of these groups are called borers because they bore into buds, shoots, the bark and trunks of trees, shrubs and other plants.
+They destroy plant tissue as they bore through.
+Borer damage can be noticed by dark or discolored areas with sap and sawdust-like residue clinging to the bark or littering the ground.